-The Compensation Committee approves every compensation action for executive officers, including grants of equity awards, which are in effect on the date of approval.
+The Compensation Committee approves every compensation action for executive officers, including grants of equity awards.
 In determining compensation levels for our executive officers, the Compensation Committee reviews compensation survey data supplied by Hewitt Associates, the independent consultant retained by the Compensation Committee.
 The companies in the Hewitt survey are selected by our management and approved by the Compensation Committee for peer group comparison.
 The list of peer group companies is reviewed on an annual basis by the Compensation Committee to ensure continuing relevancy.

 The Compensation Committee also reviews the specific corporate goals and objectives relevant to the compensation of the Chief Executive Officer, and evaluates the Chief Executive Officer's performance in light of those goals and objectives.
-Based on the Compensation Committee's annual review and evaluation for 2008, the Committee determined and approved the Chief Executive Officer's total compensation level, including base salary, annual bonus, salary range and long-term incentive awards.
+Based on the Compensation Committee's annual review and evaluation for 2009, the Committee determined and approved the Chief Executive Officer's total compensation level, including base pay, non-equity incentive compensation, salary range and long-term incentive awards.